Curriculum

 - Systems of equations and inequalities

-- Polynomials and factoring
+- Operations of Polynomials

-- Quadratic equations
+- Solving quadratic equations

 - Problem solving and logical reasoning